liamross/psiagram/docs/basics/edge.md

 An array of coordinates that the Edge path should pass through in order.
 These will snap to the nearest grid point.

-> NOTE: Coords currently do not snap to the nearest grid, but will by the first
-> release.

 #### properties (optional) - `Object`

 Properties is where you define any properties to pass into Edge when it's